Data Definition Language (DDL)

 Note: Associated role privileges and granted user_role records will also be removed from sys.privileges and sys.user_role

-For details see: Documentation/SQLReference/DataDefinition/Privileges/Roles
+For details see: Privileges. and: DropStatement.

-See also: CREATE ROLE GRANT ROLE SET ROLE
+See also: CREATE ROLE, GRANT ROLE , SET ROLE.

-Associated system table: sys.roles and sys.user_role
+Associated system table: sys.roles.

 DROP USER